 Although gluten-free products are most important in food and beverage consumption, many eczema-sufferers have noticed that their skin and scalp are less irritated when using gluten free hair products.
 For products that sit on the scalp for more time than shampoo, such as permanent hair color—including our Radiant Cream Color—it’s especially important that they’re free of gluten for sensitive scalps.
 Although it’s unlikely that you’ll ingest your shampoo and conditioner while in the shower, removing gluten from the products offers peace of mind.

-Gluten free hair products at Madison Reed
+Gluten free hair products

 If you think that you might have an issue with gluten and using gluten-free products is the right choice for you, look no further than Madison Reed.
 Our entire line, from shampoo and conditioner to styling products, is completely free of gluten, making it easy to find everything you need for your hair, without ever having to worry about the ingredients.